ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 {% endraw %}
 {% endhighlight %}

-As you may notice, the reconstruction of the corrupted image is way worse compared to the original one.
-The presence of a handful of outlier values is enough to derail PCA.
+As you may notice, the recovery of the corrupted image is way worse compared to the original one.
+The presence of a handful of outlier values is enough to derail the reconstruction.
+We used SVD here, but essentially it's the same for PCA (we will talk in a future post on the connection between PCA and SVD).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/robust_pca/pca_corruption.png" alt="PCA outliers">
 </p>

+If you want to dig in a bit deeper on why this happens, consider that PCA is a low-rank approximation of the data that minimizes the residuals' Frobenius norm.
+In this sense, its vulnerability to outliers is similar to least-squares.
+Due to the squaring of deviations from the outliers, they dominate the total norm and drive the PCA components.
+Feel free to also check the Eckard-Young theorem.

 ### Problem formulation